joakimk/devbox-tools/README.md

 devbox-tools is a toolset for [Vagrant](https://www.vagrantup.com/) VMs which installs and updates dependencies on a per-project basis with as little configuration as possible.

-In the ideal case, you simply enter a project and type "dev" and everything needed is autodetected and installed.
+In the ideal case, you simply enter a project and type "dev" to autodetect and install everything the project needs.

 No chef of puppet needed.
 The project defines it's environment instead of the other way around.